 Make up Morgue (Makeup) Students will build a make up morgue -collection of photographs, drawings, and paintings.
-See Pg.25 Face Schematic (Make up) Create 'Face Shape Schematic" then photocopy to be used as personal make up guide.
+See Pg.25 Face Schematic (Make up) Create 'Face Shape Schematic' then photocopy to be used as personal make up guide.
 See pg 14.
 Highlights & Shadows (Make up) Students will practice then recreate this exercise in the classroom for a grade.
 Schematic included.
 See page 30.
 Facial Hair (Mustache) Students will build a reusable hair piece for use onstage.
 Crepe hair will be provided.
 No schematic Age Make up (Make up) Students will practice then recreate this exercise in the classroom for a grade.
-Schematic included.
+Schemati-included.
 See page 48.
 Gender Reversal (Make up) Students will practice then recreate this exercise in the classroom for a grade.
 Schematic included.
 See page 124-131.
 Swollen Bloody Bruise (Make up) Students will practice then recreate this exercise in the classroom for a grade.
-Schematic included.
+Schemati included.
 See page 74-79.
-Special Project (Makeup) Students will practice then recreate this exercise in the classroom for a grade.
+Special Project (Makeup) Special Project chosen by students and Professor.
+Students will practice then recreate this exercise in the classroom for a grade.
 Schematic included.
 See page pg.114-123.
 Midterm -Hand Sampler (Sewing) Students will practice basic hand stitch techniques before moving on to the sewing machine.
-Period Shirt (Machine Sewing) Students will construct period shirts to be used for departmental productions.
-Play Report (2 @ 50pts each) Students are required to attend two departmental productions.
+Dashiki/Pajamas(Machine Sewing) Students will construct dashikis to demonstrate growing technique Play Report Students are required to attend one departmental productions.
 Play report forms will be provided.
 Lab Hours Students are required to fulfill 25 hours of Lab work associated with the Department's productions.
-Workshops Students are required to attend & participate in 2 department activities that serve to mature them as theatre practitioners.
-No written work is required, but if students attend off- campus events, with approval from professor, written work will be required as evidence.
+Workshops/Exhibit Students are required to attend & participate in 2 department activities that serve to mature them as theatre practitioners.1department workshop and 1 department art exhibi No written work is required, but if students attend off- campus events, with approval from professor, written work will be required as evidence.
 No Exit Design Morgue Students will research and compile a Costume Design Morgue.
 Guidelines provided by Professor.
-Daily Participation Students are expected to actively participate in class activities with a positive demeanor.
-Final - No Exit Presentation w/ Complete Research Morgue Students will present their design approach for the play No Exit and display their costume designs.
+Daily Participation Students are expected to actively participate in class activities with a positive demeanor Final - No Exit Presentation w/ Complete Research Morgue Students will present their design concept and historical approach for the play No Exit and display their costume designs.
 Guidelines provided by Professor.